What Are the Red Bluff Outlaws?

 - Beginner Box Stock Division

 The weekly races have become a focal point of many families’ social schedules, traveling to as many as 100 races a year.
 Young racers learn good sportsmanship, self-confidence, as well as enjoying quality time with family and friends.
-Dozens of the Outlaw Sprint Kart drivers from the Red Bluff Outlaws have gone on to compete on a world-wide scale.
-They compete in such series as The World of Outlaw Sprint Car Series, USAC, National Sprint Car and Midget Championship races, and even NASCAR Sprint Cup Series.
-It is estimated the over 5000 drivers have run the Red Bluff outlaws in its 30 plus years of history.
+Dozens of the Outlaw Kart drivers from the Red Bluff Outlaws have moved on to compete world-wide.
+They compete in series such as The World of Outlaw Sprint Car Series, United States Auto Club and even NASCAR.
+It is estimated that over 5,000 drivers have competed at the Red Bluff Outlaws since the day it began.

 Highback racing seats are the standard, even for the smallest drivers, and five point seat belts are installed on each kart.
 Sprint car type side headrests or head nets are common on many karts and all drivers must use a neck collar and arm restraints.
 Wings were added to the cages right from the start as an additional safety measure and to protect the cage area in the event of a flip.
 Wings feature the same curved belly design as used in sprint car racing and are available in different sizes, based on the class.

-QRC Outlaw Sprint Karts are based on the same basic designs while utilizing different offsets to suit driver preferences.
-The only real differences (besides the need for C & R radiators on the motorcycle engined karts) of the Opens, 125/250’s and Box Stocks are the overall size of each kart.
-All of the karts now come equipped with rear axel adjusters that can lengthen or shorten the wheelbase.
-By sliding the bearing carriers front or back Open karts become adjustable from 40”-43”, 125’s 38”-41” and Box Stock’s 35”-38”.
-This allows for quick setup changes while going from longer or shorter tracks and makes these karts adaptable to many surfaces and track conditions.
+Outlaw Karts are based on the same basic designs while utilizing different offsets to suit driver preferences.
+The only real differences (besides the need for C&R radiators on the motorcycle engined karts) of the Opens, 125/250’s and Box Stocks are the overall size of each kart.
+All of the karts now come equipped with rear axle adjusters that can lengthen or shorten the wheelbase.
+By sliding the bearing carriers front or back, Open Karts become adjustable from 40”- 43”, 250’s 38”- 41” and Box Stock’s 35”- 38”.
+This allows for quick setup changes while going from longer or shorter tracks and makes these karts adaptable to many different surfaces and track conditions.

-For the first couple of years a 2-stroke 250cc became the maximum engine displacement of the outlaw kart.
+For the first couple of years a 2-stroke 250cc became the maximum engine displacement of the Outlaw Kart.
 But by 1987 the engine in the top class had been opened up to be unlimited in size as long as it was a motorcycle engine.
 The Honda 500cc 2-stroke became the engine of choice and still is today.
-Along with that came an engine that put out 85-100 horsepower on a 265 pound race kart.
-As a comparison, a Nextel Cup Car generates about 800 horsepower on a 3200 pound race car.
-As you can see, an Open Outlaw kart nearly doubles that in horsepower-to-weight ratio and is in all respects a real race car.
+Along with that came an engine that put out 85 – 100 horsepower on a 265 pound race kart.
+As a comparison, a NASCAR Cup Car generates about 800 horsepower on a 3,200 pound race car.
+As you can see, an Open Outlaw Kart nearly doubles that in horsepower-to-weight ratio and is in all respects a real race car.

-Usually around 10 or 11 years old drivers move into the 125/250cc Intermediate class.
-Although the 125 2-stroke had been the engine used in this division for years the 4-stroke 250 engine has now become the engine utilized by most racers.
+Usually around 10 or 11 years old drivers move into the 250cc Intermediate class.
+Although the 125 2-stroke had been the engine used in this division for years, the 4-stroke 250 engine has now become the engine utilized by most racers.
 Most of the 125 powerplants that are left are Honda’s but there are a few Yamaha’s in competition.
 The opposite is true with the 250’s as the Yamahas are the dominant brand.
-The horsepower of a 125 or 250 is about 40-45 while mounted on a 250 pound kart.
-Although the displacement size and horsepower is significantly less the engines produce about 4000 more RPM’s than the 500’s and are usually turning lap times just a couple of tenths off what the Open class does.
-Also, it is not unheard of to have a 125/250cc be the fastest qualifier at any given meet.
+The horsepower of a 125 or 250 is about 40 – 45 while mounted on a 250 pound kart.
+Although the displacement size and horsepower is significantly less, the engines produce about 4000 more RPM’s than the 500’s and are usually turning lap times just a couple of tenths off what the Open class does.
+Also, it is not unheard of to have a 125/250cc be the fastest qualifier on any given night.

-While Outlaw Sprint Karts are available in many regions of the county they have really taken hold in the Northern California area.
-From those early days of not so long ago at the Red Bluff Indoor Winter races, which was the only track running these type of karts, the car count has exploded as has the number of tracks running Outlaw Karts.
-While Red Bluff draws 150-200 cream-of-the-crop karts to each of its dozen or so races on the 1/10 mile bullring inside of a horse arena, Cycleland Speedway outside of Chico attracts virtually the same cast to its high speed purpose built raceway for races from March to October.
+While Outlaw Karts are available in many regions of the country, they have really taken hold in the Northern California area.
+From the early days at the Red Bluff Indoor Winter races, which was the only track running these type of karts, the car count has exploded as well as the number of tracks running Outlaw Karts.
+While Red Bluff draws 130 – 170 cream-of-the-crop karts to each of its dozen or so races on the 1/10 mile bullring inside of a horse arena, Cycleland Speedway outside of Chico attracts virtually the same cast to its high speed purpose built raceway for races from March to October.
 The 1/6 mile clay oval has speeds unseen at any other track.
-Open karts approach nearly 80 miles per hour on the straights while even the box stocks top out at almost 60 mph.
+Open karts approach nearly 80 miles per hour on the straights while even the Box Stocks top out at almost 60 mph.
 Also, the top racers run a series of events that began in 2001 called the All Star Tour.
-The Tour usually runs a total of about 8 or 9 races at Red Bluff, Cycleland, Stockton, Lakeport, Carson City, NV, and Medford, Oregon.
-The All Star Tour is the Outlaw Kart’s answer to the World of Outlaw sprint car tour and has quickly become the most prestigious title to win each year.
-And now, to crown truly national champions, the Outlaw Kart Nationals are held during the daytime each year at English Creek Speedway in Knoxville, Iowa, the same week in August the Sprint Car Nationals are contested.
+The Tour usually runs a total of about 8 or 9 races at Red Bluff, Cycleland, Stockton, Lakeport, Carson City, and Medford.
+The All Star Tour was the Outlaw Kart’s answer to the World of Outlaw Sprint Car Series and had quickly become the most prestigious title to win each year.
+And now, to crown national champions, the Outlaw Kart Nationals are held during the daytime each year at English Creek Speedway in Knoxville, Iowa, the same week in August the Knoxville Nationals (Sprint Cars) are contested.

-Over the years many drivers progressed from the karts to the sprint car class at nationally known Silver Dollar Speedway in Chico, home of the Gold Cup Race of Champions race for the World of Outlaws.
-One of those is Sean Becker, who still races outlaw karts when he can.
+Over the years many drivers progressed from the karts to the sprint cars at nationally known Silver Dollar Speedway in Chico, home of the Gold Cup Race of Champions race for the World of Outlaws.
+One of those is Sean Becker, who still races Outlaw Karts when he can.
 Becker is a multi-time kart champion and the only driver ever nominated for the National Rookie of the Year in both the 410 and 360 cubic inch sprint cars in the same year (2002).
-He started racing the karts at the age of 12 in the 125cc class before moving up to the Opens at 15 and becoming the dominant driver.
-As to the similarity of the kart versus the sprint car, Becker says, “They are absolutely similar.
-The power-to-weight ratio is very close.
-Karts are a little easier to muscle around but other than the differences in suspension they race very much alike.
-I hope to run these karts for fun for a very long time, even if I reach my goal of racing with the World of Outlaws.”
+He started racing the karts at the age of 12 in the 125cc class before moving up to the Opens at 15 and becoming a very dominant driver.
+As to the similarity of the kart versus the sprint car, Becker says, “They are absolutely similar; the power-to-weight ratio is very close.
+Karts are a little easier to muscle around, but other than the differences in suspension, they race very much alike.
+I hope to run these karts for a very long time, even if I reach my goal of racing with the World of Outlaws full time.”

-If you are interested in outlaw sprint karts, contact QRC, Inc. at 1-800-446-KART (5278) or go to the QRC Inc. website www.qrckarts.com to purchase on line.
+If you are interested in Outlaw Karts, contact QRC, Inc. at 1-530-527-9199 or go to the QRC website at www.qrckarts.com to purchase online.